jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Jacob Kohlhepp is a PhD student in economics at UCLA.
-He enjoys studying questions that deal with individual labor market decisions, including daily labor supply and job search behavior.
-He also has a general interest in any economic question which mixes interesting theoretical forces with data.
+Thank you for visiting my website.
+I am a PhD student in economics at UCLA.
+My research focuses on how individual decisions shape labor market outcomes.
+I have a general interest in capturing interesting theoretical forces with data.